Monday, September 28, 2015

 The new plugin lino_cosi.lib.tim2lino defines no models, no actors and no menu commands, but a fixture (in lino_cosi.lib.tim2lino.fixtures.tim2demo).

 This fixture was in lino_presto until now.
 Next step is to modularize tim2lino.
-Because e.g. a simple Così customer like apc or fijal is not interested in importing households or calendar entries, but some future customers like spz or myself will want them.
+Because e.g. a simple Così customer like cosi1 or fijal is not interested in importing households or calendar entries, but some future customers like spz or myself will want them.

 Release in Eupen